Danaë (Tintoretto)

 Danaë is an oil painting by the Italian artist Tintoretto, from c.
 1570.
-It was acquired by the Museum of Fine Arts of Lyon in 1811 where it still hangs.
+It was acquired by the Museum of Fine Arts of Lyon in 1811, where it still hangs.

 Description

 The canvas depicts a scene from the legend of Zeus and Danaë.
-According to the legend King Acrisius of Argos was warned by an oracle that he would be killed by his own grandson.
-To frustrate the prediction he locked up his beautiful only daughter Danaë in a specially constructed bronze chamber.
-However, Zeus, king of the gods, desired her so much that he managed to enter the chamber as a shower of golden rain and impregnated her.
-A child was born which she named Perseus, who would later, with the help of his father and other gods, kill the Gorgon Medusa.
+According to the legend, King Acrisius of Argos was warned by an oracle that he would be killed by his own grandson.
+To frustrate the prediction, he locked up his beautiful only daughter Danaë in a specially constructed bronze chamber.
+However, Zeus, king of the gods, desired her so much that he managed to enter the chamber as a shower of golden rain, and impregnated her.
+A child was born, whom she named Perseus.
+He would later, with the help of his father and other gods, kill the Gorgon Medusa.
 Later the oracle's prophecy came true when Perseus accidentally killed his grandfather during a throwing event at the Larissa athletic games.

-The scene portrays Danaë instructing her maidservant to collect golden leaves from her nether regions, whose very presence there suggested that Zeus' tactic had been successful.
+The scene portrays Danaë instructing her maidservant to collect golden leaves from her nether regions, whose presence there suggested that Zeus' tactic had been successful.